 Sweet spot The sweet spot is the area of the racket stringbed where impact with the ball results in the least vibration and force transmitted to the hand.
 It is located near the centre of the strings.
 A common misconception is that the sweet spot also produces the most power this is not strictly true, as the power point is located towards the throat of the racket, near the centre of mass.

-Tension Tension is measured in pounds (lb).
+Tension Tension is measured in pounds (lb or lbs).
 Tension is sometimes (but less commonly) referred to in kilograms (kg).

 Trampoline effect At low tension, strings stretch more when they contact the ball and quickly rebound back to their initial length, imparting more power to the ball.
 This trampoline effect is less pronounced if the racket is strung at a higher tension, as there is less stretch left in the string.